BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj5-Vehicle-Detection/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 In the Section on Histogram of Oriented Gradients (HOG) above, I mentioned that I extracted the HOG- and the color features all on images transformed to the HSV colorspace.
-This seemed to work well with the test-images at first, however the performance on the project-video was verz unsatisfactory.
+This seemed to work well with the test-images at first, however the performance on the project-video was very unsatisfactory.
 Hence I decided to try using the `YCrCb` colorspace.

 Here are some example images: